bakpakin/Fennel/tutorial.md

 Unless you are doing ahead-of-time compilation, Fennel will track all known globals and prevent you from refering to unknown globals, which prevents a common source of bugs in Lua where typos go undetected.

+If you get an error that says `unknown global in strict mode` it means that you're trying compile code that uses a global which the Fennel compiler doesn't know about.
+Most of the time, this is due to a coding mistake.
+However, in some cases you may get this error with a legitimate global reference.
+If this happens, it may be due to a bug in the compiler, or it may be an inherent limitation of Fennel's strategy.
+You can use `_G.myglobal` to refer to it in a way that works around this check.

 ## Gotchas